-As citizens, we cannot directly abate these actions; nor can we publically protest and expect change.
-It is important that we understand how our government works in order to influence it.
-For example, if citizens acknowledged the importance of midterm elections, (because Congress is where policies are crafted) the voter turnout would likely be higher than 49% (Fair Vote Organization).
+As individual citizens, we may be powerless at directly influencing politics.
+Public protest expecting quick change is also not realistic.
+Yet, it’s important we understand how our government works in order to bring about positive change.
+For example, if citizens acknowledged the importance of midterm elections, (given that Congress is where policies are crafted) voter turnout would likely be higher than 49% (Fair Vote Organization).
 Although these results were at a record breaking high, (increasing from 36.4% in 2014) less than half of our nation voiced for change.
 While progress is being made in our Democratic House of Representatives, Congress and our executive administration have not been able to cooperate and pass important legislation.
-This tension was demonstrated primarily during the government shut-down, in response to Congress not allocating enough funds toward Trump’s border wall.
-Our President also stated his executive privilege leaves law-makers powerless against him (New York Times).
-Founded upon checks and balances, our government meant to instill equal trust and power in each branch; it was built by design to stand strong without infringing upon basic freedoms and liberties.
-Citizens of this country assume the right to rise up against governments who show a tyrannical face.
-It is our responsibility to vote against certain administrations who transgress, refuse to collaborate, and put our nation at risk.
-Reinstilling faith in our system and securing our democratic ideals for future generations is OUR duty.
+This tension was demonstrated primarily during the last government shutdown, primarily in response to Congress not allocating enough funds toward Trump’s border wall.
+Our President also expressed that his executive privilege effectively leaves lawmakers powerless against him (New York Times).
+Founded upon checks and balances, our government is meant to distribute equal power in each branch; it was conceived by design to stand strong against infringements of our basic freedoms and liberties.
+It is our responsibility to vote against any such transgressions that could otherwise put our nation at risk.
+It is OUR duty to re-instill faith in our system and secure its democratic ideals for future generations.

-It all begins with informing ourselves, so we can reflect upon our beliefs and how they align with those of the various candidates.
-Awareness of what’s behind the marks on our ballots generates interaction in the relationship between us and our country.
-Involvement in our democracy ensures the policies made are shaped by the people themselves, not just a small sect of the population.
-Voting with purpose will unite our national community, even if we all hold different political beliefs.
+It all begins with informing ourselves, so we can reflect upon our beliefs and how they align with those of our political candidates.
+Strong awareness for what lies behind the checkboxes in our ballots forms the interaction between each citizen and his or her country.
+Involvement in our democracy ensures that the policies enacted are shaped by the voice of the majority of people, not a small segment of the population.
+Voting with purpose unites our national community, even if we all hold differing political beliefs.
 Agreeing to disagree has the potential to bring about new ideas through rational debate and compromise.

-While Americans agree on the basic values the United States was founded upon, a partisan culture has divided us.
-All Americans want to see progress made.
-We all want to be safe, healthy, and live the American dream.
+While Americans agree on the basic values the United States was founded upon, strong partisan culture is dividing us.
+Clearly, all Americans want to see progress being made.
+We all wish to enjoy safety, health, and live the American dream.
 We are beyond fortunate to stand upon the ideals of life, liberty, and the pursuit of happiness.
-We are entitled to our basic freedoms, and find comfort in our Constitutional rights.
-However, America has become a battle ground, with Republicans pitted against the Democrats.
-Media networks have exacerbated this partisanship, as Fox news spits fire at CNN and vise versa.
-Even our own president fuels this divisiveness, accusing “The Do Nothing Democrats” of “wasting everyone’s time and energy on bullsh*t” (CNBC).
-What Trump SHOULD be doing is working WITH Democrats and other branches of government to pass important legislation surrounding issues including climate change and gun security.
-Trump’s rhetoric is so powerful: his assertive language and conviction have brainwashed citizens into believing the madness of fake news and bigotry.
-Such influential rhetoric has the potential to unite a nation, if its words and attitude promote tolerance and cooperation.
+We are entitled to our basic freedoms and find comfort in our Constitutional rights.
+However, America has become a battleground of polarizing ideals, far-right Republicans pitted against the far-left Democrats.
+Media networks have exacerbated this rift, as Fox news fires at CNN and MSNBC or vice versa.
+Our president continues to fuel this divisiveness, accusing “The Do-Nothing Democrats” of “wasting everyone’s time and energy on bullsh*t” (CNBC).
+Meanwhile, the passing of important legislation involving climate change or gun safety laws have taken second seat.
+Unfortunately, Trump’s rhetoric has resonated with the hopelessness of many Americans: His assertive language, conviction, bigotry and plain out lies had found the support of millions.
+Such power and influence have the potential to unite a nation, but only if used properly to promote tolerance and cooperation.